KhalilDMK/EBPR/README.md

 # Debiased Explainable Pairwise Ranking from Implicit Feedback
-Pytorch implementation of the paper "Debiased Explainable Pairwise Ranking from Implicit Feedback".
+Pytorch implementation of the paper "Debiased Explainable Pairwise Ranking from Implicit Feedback".<br>
+Accepted at RecSys '21.

 ## Authors
 Khalil Damak, University of Louisville.<br>